Lehoj/OnlineTesting/README.md

-A testing web app made for a University of Ss.
+A testing web app made for University of Ss.
 Cyril and Methodius.

 <hr>